responsive web design for Orbus Software

 Images play a crucial role in web design but can present challenges in a responsive context.
 Images not optimised for different screen sizes can slow down the website’s loading time and negatively impact the user experience.
 Responsive images address these issues by dynamically adapting the image size and resolution based on the device’s capabilities.

 Navigation is a critical aspect of all websites, requiring special attention in responsive design.
-Traditional navigation menus designed for desktop screens may translate poorly to smaller mobile screens with limited space.
+Traditional navigation menus designed for desktop devices may translate poorly to smaller mobile screen real estate with limited space.
 Mobile-friendly navigation involves rethinking the menu structure and implementing intuitive and accessible navigation patterns for mobile users.

-Understanding and implementing these core components of responsive web design allows you to create websites that adapt seamlessly to different devices, screen sizes, and user preferences.
+Understanding and implementing these core components of RWD allows you to create websites that adapt seamlessly to different devices, screen size, and user preferences.

 • • •

-A mobile-first approach is a design philosophy that prioritises the development of a website’s mobile version before expanding it to larger screen sizes.
-With most internet users accessing websites through mobile devices, designing for mobile-first ensures that the user experience is optimised for smaller screens and touch interactions.
+A mobile-first approach is a design philosophy that prioritises the development of a website’s mobile version before expanding it to larger computer screen sizes.
+With most internet users accessing websites through mobile phones, designing for mobile-first ensures that the user experience is optimised for smaller screens and touch interactions.

 responsive web design page speed